-(as defined in the Equity Holders Agreement) until such time as (i) a single stockholder (not acting as part of a "group") of the Company owns greater than ninety percent (90%) of our common stock or (ii) only for so long as Mayne Pharma holds at least forty percent (40%) of the Company's outstanding common stock, there is a material breach of any document relating to the transactions by and among the Equity Holder Parties on May 15, 2015 other than by Mayne Pharma, excluding the occurrence of a the Failure Condition, and Mayne Pharma has not otherwise nominated, designated, elected or appointed a majority of the directors on the Board of Directors (collectively referred to as the Material Breach Condition); - The Equity Holder Parties agree to vote for the Board of Directors in its current composition (unless mutually agreed upon by Mayne Pharma and Hedgepath, LLC) until such time as (i) either Mayne Pharma or Hedgepath, LLC, alone, and not in concert as part of a "group," own a majority of the Company's outstanding shares of common stock (the Company refers to this condition as the Majority Holder Condition), (ii) one hundred and fifty days after the Performance Goal (as described below) is not satisfied (the Company refers to this condition as the Failure Condition) and (iii) upon the occurrence of a Material Breach Condition.
-Upon the occurrence of the Majority Holder Condition or Failure Condition, the majority of Independent Directors.
+- The Equity Holder Parties agree to vote for the Board of Directors in its current composition (unless mutually agreed upon by Mayne Pharma and Hedgepath, LLC) until such time as (i) either Mayne Pharma or Hedgepath, LLC, alone, and not in concert as part of a "group," own a majority of the Company's outstanding shares of common stock (the Company refers to this condition as the Majority Holder Condition), (ii) one hundred and fifty days after the Performance Goal (as described below) is not satisfied (the Company refers to this condition as the Failure Condition) and (iii) upon the occurrence of a Material Breach Condition.
+Upon the occurrence of the Majority Holder Condition or Failure Condition, the majority holder or Mayne Pharma, respectively, may remove any current director and appoint a new director as long as the Board of Directors continues to consist of a majority of Independent Directors.
 Upon the occurrence of the Material Breach Condition, the requirement that the Board of Directors consist of a majority of Independent Directors will cease and Mayne Pharma will have the right to remove any current director and appoint a new director.
 Mayne Pharma may remove current directors and appoint new directors by written consent or by calling a meeting in accordance with the Bylaws, as amended; and - Mayne Pharma was granted a right of first refusal to purchase any shares of the Company's common stock being transferred or sold by the individual account of Dr. O'Donnell or Mr. Virca except for certain exempt transfers as described in the Equity Holders Agreement;

-In addition to the foregoing, pursuant to the Equity Holders Agreement, the Equity Holder Parties agreed that the Company would seek to (i) close on one or more registered equity, debt or equity-linked financings in which the Company receive aggregate net proceeds of at least \$5,000,000 or (ii) enter into a license, development, commercialization or similar agreement relating to the Company's product, provided that the Company receive a net upfront payment of at least \$5,000,000 in connection with such agreement and that such agreement will be subject to the approval of Mayne Pharma (collectively, the Company refers to this goal as the Performance Goal) on or before May 31, 2016 (the Company refers to this date as the Performance Goal Date).
+In addition to the foregoing, pursuant to the Equity Holders Agreement, the Equity Holder Parties agreed that the Company would seek to (i) close on one or more registered or unregistered equity, debt or equity-linked financings in which the Company receive aggregate net proceeds of at least \$5,000,000 or (ii) enter into a license, development, commercialization or similar agreement relating to the Company's product, provided that the Company receive a net upfront payment of at least \$5,000,000 in connection with such agreement and that such agreement will be subject to the approval of Mayne Pharma (collectively, the Company refers to this goal as the Performance Goal) on or before May 31, 2016 (the Company refers to this date as the Performance Goal Date).
 Under the Equity Holders Agreement, all previously required performance goals as set forth in the original Equity Holders Agreement have been removed and replaced solely with the Performance Goal.